 Benchmarks members collaborate through a number or “member workgroups”.
 Workgroups include teams focused on child welfare, mental health, intellectual/developmental disabilities, substance use and community based services, and quality practices.
 Members can join groups and network statewide for information and problem-solving with fellow members and the state.

 Benchmarks members have ongoing opportunities to meet with DHHS, DMH, and DMA through active workgroups.
 Benchmarks staff and members collaborate with national, state and local organizations through a breadth of relationships and dialogue with experts from fellow nationally accredited members who share a commitment to best practices.

 In addition to information shared through workgroups, members benefit from various communications, reports, as well as organization management and training programs conducted at various locations throughout the state and offered at preferred pricing to members of Benchmarks.

 Members receive regular email updates regarding state fiscal and policy issues, feedback from the Rules Commission regarding proposed changes, and issues discussed in the Legislative Oversight Committee (LOC) meetings.

 Benchmarks provides its members a breadth of resources and support services.
 In addition to industry and legislative reports, member workgroups, educational and training programs, and management support, resources include critical relationships with national and state organizations that are a part of the human services network and vital to member education and operations.

-Lists of outside resources and the organizations that provide Benchmarks and its members vital support in the areas of child welfare, foster care, juvenile justice and mental health can be found in both Collaborative Organizations and Resources.
+Lists of outside resources and the organizations that provide Benchmarks and its members vital support in the areas of child welfare, foster care, mental health, intellectual/developmental disabilities and substance use can be found in both Collaborative Organizations and Resources.

 Benchmarks is comprised of North Carolina’s finest behavioral health and human services agencies.
 These agencies are nationally accredited and provide a continuum of services summarized as follows: